Maluku sectarian conflict: 20 January attack on Benteng Karang and other villages

 Muslim residents of Hitu, Wakal and Mamala were told a rumor early on 20 January that the al-Fatah mosque in Ambon had been desecrated and demolished, and many worshipers massacred; hearsay for which a candidate for village head in Hitu was later arrested on charges of incitement.
 The irate Muslims of Hitu were to march to Ambon in protest, passing several Christian villages in the hinterland region.
 In assaults that claimed around 20 lives many villages were partially or wholly destroyed by the 3,000 strong mob.

 One of the first villages the mob had to pass through on the Ambon road was Benteng Karang, an all-Christian village where they launched their attack.
 Police warned the residents of Benteng Karang on two occasions they were likely to be attacked, and a group had gathered around the main church shortly before the arrival of the marchers.
 The marchers allegedly bombed the Catholic Church with a fishing bomb and set fire to three other churches, before attacking the sheltering families of the 40 who sought to defend the village.
 The village was entirely destroyed and 16 died in the massacre, all from Benteng Karang, including one pregnant mother and child.

 The large movement of Hitu Muslims continued to advance upon Ambon through the mixed-faith hillside villages of Hunuth, Waiheru, Nania and Negeri Lama who were warned of the advance by survivors of Benteng Karang.
 Women and children of Hunuth took refuge on boats while the men attempted to defend their property, but soon fled after the death of one defender.
 A teenage boy and a military veteran were killed and least 40 Christian owned houses, two churches and a health service post were burned in the other villages.

-The movement was confronted by residents at Posso, who had mobilized after hearing of the destruction of Benteng Karang.
+The movement was confronted by residents at Passo, who had mobilized after hearing of the destruction of Benteng Karang.
 At the point of contact a group of 10 soldiers attempted to restrain each side from advancing, however the units were forced to withdraw after coming under attack with missiles.
-The number of armed Posso residents steadily grew to over 100 as the defenders repelled several advances and, eventually, an agreement was negotiated whereby the Hitu Muslims were to return to Hitu in army trucks.
+The number of armed Passo residents steadily grew to over 100 as the defenders repelled several advances and, eventually, an agreement was negotiated whereby the Hitu Muslims were to return to Hitu in army trucks.
 Most, however, returned on foot and are known to have murdered a local Protestant minister in the village of Nania also.